 The adventure begins at Smitty's, a popular gathering place in the shadow of Brandon Road Lock and Dam in Joliet.
-This inn is a fairly important place for traders, travelers, and locals eager for news and gossip, and can be a setting for many adventure sequences; the mat-
+This inn is a fairly important place for traders, travelers, and locals eager for news and gossip, and can be a setting for many adventure sequences; the material that follows describes the establishment and the people that run it.